 What is Dividends Tax?

-Dividends Tax is a tax charged at 15% on shareholders (beneficial owners) when dividends are paid to them, and, under normal circumstances, is withheld from their dividend payment by a withholding agent (either the company paying the dividend or, where a regulated intermediary is involved, by the latter).
+Dividends Tax is a tax on shareholders (beneficial owners) when dividends are paid to them, and, under normal circumstances, is withheld from their dividend payment by a withholding agent (either the company paying the dividend or, where a regulated intermediary is involved, by the latter).
 A dividend is in essence any payment by a company to a shareholder for a share held in that company, excluding the return of contributed tax capital (i.e. consideration received by a company for the issue of shares).
 It is triggered by the payment of a dividend by any:

 - South African tax resident company; or

 - Foreign Company whose shares are listed on a South African Exchange.

 Dividend payments by headquarter companies are not subject to Dividends Tax.

 Dividends Tax replaced STC in an effort to:

 - align South Africa with the international norm where the recipient of the dividend, not the company paying it, is liable for the tax (South Africa was one of only a few countries with a corporate level tax on dividends, such as STC)